Terrioux/BTD-RBO/README.md

 * C++ 11 or later

 ## Building instructions
-First, download the sources of BenzAI or clone the repository, for example, by executing the following command:
+First, download the sources or clone the repository, for example, by executing the following command:

     git clone https://github.com/Terrioux/BTD-RBO.git